-The compliance index is based on information made available to the Aviation Working Group by counsel in contracting states.
-No responsibility, duty, or liability is accepted by the Aviation Working Group (or any of its members or its legal counsel) or any such counsel to any person regarding this summary or the information provided herein or omitted, which may contain errors.
+[No responsibility, duty, or liability is accepted by the Aviation Working Group (or any of its members or its legal counsel) or any contributing counsel to any person regarding this summary or the information provided herein or omitted, which may contain errors.
+This index is a high level assessment with speculative and predictive features (including what courts or other authorities may or may not do, acting on correct or incorrect legal analysis or impacted by other factors) which are inherently uncertain.
 No person is permitted to rely on any part of the compliance index.
 Instead, parties should retain their own counsel.

-The compliance index assumes the applicability of CTC to relevant transactions in contracting states and does not reflect the effects of unfavourable declarations by a contracting state or risks that may be introduced by way of contractual agreement among contract parties.
-Please see the Aviation Working Group's national implementation summaries for additional information on declarations by contracting states, available on the Aviation Working Group website.
+The compliance index assumes the applicability of CTC to relevant transactions in contracting states and does not reflect the effects of unfavourable declarations by a contracting state or risks that may be introduced by way of contractual agreement among contract parties.]3